lihuiliullh/Morgan/README.md

 python main.py
 ```

+### Dataset
+Some datasets are too large and could not be uploaded.
+For the full dataset, you can find from https://github.com/Hsu1023/SLOG

 ### Contact
 For immediate queries or further information, please open an issue or contact `hw6926@wayne.edu` or `yucheny5@illinois.edu`.